-Paula Donovan began working in international development at the US Fund for UNICEF, where she was Director of Communications in the late 1980s.
-She subsequently joined UNICEF's international headquarters as manager of global advocacy for a joint UNICEF/World Health Organization campaign to end the illegal promotion of infant formula and protect women’s rights to breastfeed.
+One of her early roles at UNICEF was to manage the communication and global advocacy for the joint UNICEF/World Health Organization campaign to end the illegal promotion of infant formula and protect women’s rights to breastfeed.

 In 2003, she independently organized Africa’s first all-women long-distance road race, the "International Women's AIDS Run," in Nairobi, which raised awareness of women’s HIV care-giving roles and became an annual event.

 Ms. Donovan was the first to call for a UN agency devoted to women.
 Her 2006 position paper, Gender Equality: Now or Never